toni-santos/comp-2023/README.md

 # Compilers Project

+## Group

+This project was developed by group 8D:
+ - António Santos, up202008004
+ - Pedro Silva, up202004985
+ - Pedro Nunes, up202004714

+## Developed Work

+Throughout this project's development we were able to meet the following:
+ - Develop a solid parser for JAVA-- code, including error handling and tree simplification
+ - Create a Symbol Table from the AST generated in parsing
+ - Implement Semantic Analysis ensuring robustness of the code and ensuring that following steps received accurate input
+ - Generate OLLIR and Jasmin code for arithmetic, method invocation, if-else conditions, while loops, ...
+ - Optimize the produced code using Constant Propagation and Folding (``-o`` flag) alongside Low-Cost instructions at the Jasmin code level

+From the proposed implementations only the following were not implemented:
+ - Register Allocation optimization (``-r`` flag)

+## Self evaluation

+We believe we have built a well-structured compiler that has met the requirements set out in the project description.

+### Project Grade: 18

+### Group Split
+- António Santos: 33%
+- Pedro Silva: 33%
+- Pedro Nunes: 33%

+---

 For this project, you need to install [Java](https://jdk.java.net/), [Gradle](https://gradle.org/install/), and [Git](https://git-scm.com/downloads/) (and optionally, a [Git GUI client](https://git-scm.com/downloads/guis), such as TortoiseGit or GitHub Desktop).
 Please check the [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) for Java and Gradle versions.

 ## Project setup